Computer Information Systems Technology

 CIS 245 : Cyber Defense

 This course provides students with information on the concept of cyber defense.
 Topics include information relative to legal aspects of cyber-attacks, threats to various levels of national and local social infrastructure, financial systems, personal data, and other direct and indirect threats.
 As part of this course students explore current and historical cyber threats and U. S. policy regarding infrastructure protection.
-Offered only on the Shoals campus in the fall semester.

 Credits